karanskush/hotel-booking/README.md

-# Stay Booker Pro
+# Hotel Booking

-Stay Booker Pro is a production-ready hotel booking website built with modern web technologies.
+Hotel Booking is a production-ready hotel booking website built with modern web technologies.
 It is designed to be a fully functional and responsive web application for hotel booking services.
 For the backend api checkout: [staybooker-express-api](https://github.com/iZooGooD/stay-booker-hotel-booking-express-api)

 ## Key Features